 RFM Analysis for E-commerce: The Complete Guide to Data-Driven Customer Segmentation

-What RFM Stands For
+What RFM stands for

 Recency (R)